 This traditional Slow Cooker Treacle Sponge dessert recipe is light, fluffy and to die for.
 A real family favourite in my house and with good reason.
 Gorgeously syrupy and just begging to be drowned in custard or cream, get it on your table.

 Grease a 1.2 litre/2 pint pudding basin with butter.
 I use the plastic lidded bowls that are made for steamed puddings as I struggle/cannot be bothered with all the pleating and tying of string that is required for the ceramic bowls.

-Beat the butter and sugar together until pale and thickened a little.
+Beat the 150 grams butter and 150 grams sugar together until pale and thickened a little.
 This takes a couple of minutes.

-Whisk or beat in half the beaten eggs followed by half the flour for a couple of minutes.
+Whisk or beat in half the 3 beaten eggs followed by half the 150 grams (75 grams) flour for a couple of minutes.
 Add the remaining eggs and flour all at once as well as the milk.
 Whisk or beat again for another minute.